GothenburgBitFactory/tw.org/content/docs/udas.md

 ## Other UDA Uses

-The `priority` attribute is soon to be replaced by a UDA equivalent.
-This is not something that anyone will notice, but it will make for a smaller, more stable core product.
-UDAs are useful for other capabilities though.
+UDAs are useful for other capabilities.
 An example would be the import of bugs from a Request Tracker.
 The additional metadata in the Request Tracker could be created as UDAs in taskwarrior, which will then allow for a full import without data loss.